Alberto Magri: Philanthropy

 Magri was involved in philanthropic efforts, including serving as chairman of the Valletta branch of the Society of St. Vincent de Paul, a charity active in Malta since 1850.
 This organisation, focuses on assisting those in need through various charitable initiatives.
 He was elected as the second President of the Stella Maris Philharmonic Society.
-After retiring at the age of 65, he became the first President of the Azzjoni Kattolika (Catholic Action) in Malta.
+After retiring at the age of 65, he became the second President of the Azzjoni Kattolika (Catholic Action) in Malta.
 This is a prominent Roman Catholic organisation in Malta dedicated to fostering spiritual, social, and personal development among its members.

 Upon retiring from the judiciary in 1961, Magri intensified his commitment to supporting the underprivileged.
 Historical accounts describe him renting space beneath the Greek Catholic Church of Our Lady of Damascus in Valletta, where he offered legal advice twice weekly until his death.
 Sources indicate that this service provided written and oral guidance to clients across Malta.